Attack time analysis in dynamic attack trees via integer linear programming: Related work

 \section{Related work}

-Dynamic attack trees were first formally defined in \cite{Jhawar2015}, although the addition of a sequential operator to attack trees had been discussed in earlier work \cite{Camtepe2007,Arnold2014}.
-In \cite{Jhawar2015} semantics for DATs are defined in terms of series-parallel graphs, based on the multiset semantics for standard attack trees in \cite{Mauw2006}.
-These semantics assume that each node must be activated separately for each of its parents.
-Effectively, this turns any DAG-like DAT into a tree-shaped one, which limits the range of scenarios that can be modeled.
+Dynamic ATs were first formally defined in \cite{Jhawar2015}, with series-parallel graphs semantics.
+These assume that each node must be activated separately for each of its parents.
+Effectively, this makes any DAT tree-shaped, which limits the range of scenarios that can be modeled.

-Another approach to the semantics of DATs, using posets, is developed in \cite{Budde2021}.
-In that paper each node can be activated only once, which allows for a more flexible modeling of different scenarios.
-The paper also discusses how a general class of metrics on DATs can be computed, although the calculation of time-related metrics such as \emph{min time} on general DATs is left as an open problem.
+Poset-semantics for DATs are used in \cite{Budde2021}; here each node can be activated only once, allowing more scenarios to be modeled.
+The calculation of time-related metrics such as \emph{min time} on DAG-shaped DATs is left as an open problem.

-In \cite{Arnold2015} and \cite{Kumar2015} DATs are modeled as priced-timed automata.
-This allows for a detailed analysis, including the calculation of \emph{min time}, but the interpretation of $\mathtt{SAND}$-nodes is different from our paper: rather than imposing a sequential order on BAS activations, it determines in what order the children of a node are checked for being activated.
-This results in different semantics.

-Closely related to DATs are \emph{dynamic fault trees} (DFTs), which are used to model safety rather than security threats \cite{Merle2010}.
-Temporal relations in DFTs are typically expressed by other means than $\mathtt{SAND}$-nodes.
-The poset semantics of DFTs are studied via extended binary decision diagrams in \cite{Jiang2018}.
+In \cite{Arnold2015,Kumar2015,kumar2018effective,vitkus2020method,ali2021attack} DATs are modeled as priced-timed automata.
+This allows for a detailed analysis, including \emph{min time} calculation, by activating nodes from the root either in parallel or sequentially, depending on gate type.
+However, this approach does not consider satisfiability; hence the \MinTime found via this method can correspond to a non-existing attack.
+As such, this method only calculates a lower bound to the actual \MinTime.

+Cyber security risks are also analyzed via \emph{time-to-compromise} \cite{mcqueen2006time}.
+This assigns an (exponential) probability distribution to the failure time of each component, from which one finds the system failure pdf.
+This approach can be extended to consider different attack scenarios \cite{rencelj2022estimating}.
+The current paper's DAT approach allows for a more systematic way of studying different attack scenarios, but we do not consider probabilistic data.
+Another way to incorporate stochastics is to consider \emph{Bayesian fault trees} \cite{franccois2016bayesian,meyur2020bayesian}, in which a node's activation depends probabilistically on that of its children.
+This allows for more detailed modelling, but analysis is considerably more complicated: instead of a single \MinTime metric, there is a Pareto front of attack time and attack success probability.
+Incorporating probability in these manners would be interesting for future work.

+Time analysis of DATs falls into the wider framework of quantitative analysis on ATs.
+Existing approaches either focus on a single metric \cite{Arnold2014,buldas2006rational,byres2004use} or they develop methods that apply to general classes of metrics \cite{Mauw2006,Kordy2018,Budde2021}.
+The latter case typically use algebraic structures like semirings, defining the metric in terms of operators which are assumed to have certain properties.